How Do I Prevent My Puppy From Chewing On Furniture?

 Playdates with other dogs

 Regular playdates with other dogs can also contribute to curbing destructive chewing.
-Social interaction and with other dogs allow puppies to burn off energy and engage in appropriate chewing behaviors.
+Social interaction and playtime with other dogs allow puppies to burn off energy and engage in appropriate chewing behaviors.
 When puppies engage in play with other dogs, they often learn appropriate boundaries and behaviors, reducing the chances of them resorting to chewing on furniture.

 Addressing Teething Discomfort